 Look at your favorite city or local park and reserve a covered table or two.
 If you’re not able to reserve a table, you can always find empty picnic tables and/or a large area of grass to put down extra tablecloths.
-If kids will be at your picnic, try to find a park with a playground or spray pad so the kids will have something to do after eating.
+If kids will be at your picnic, try to find a park with a playground preferably with a professional soft play design or spray pad so the kids will have something to do after eating.

 Picnic Pro Tip: Try to find a local park where you can park your vehicle close to the picnic area.
 This will make it easier to unload and load up picnic supplies.